mushorg/glutton/docs/faq.md

 ### Q: How do I configure Glutton?
 **A:** Configuration is managed through YAML files:

 - **config/config.yaml:** General settings such as port numbers and interface names.
 - **config/rules.yaml:** Defines rules for matching and processing network traffic.

+See the [Configuration](configuration.md) section for detailed instructions.

 ### Q: What are the system prerequisites?
 **A:** Glutton requires a Linux system, so if you're using a different OS, you'll have to use Docker to set it up.
 Specific installation commands are provided in the [Setup](setup.md) section.